arnemorken/anyvista/README.md

 anyList can also be used as a Wordpress plugin.

-Early versions of the library is already been used in both commercial and non-commercial projects - see screenshots below:
+Early versions of the library is already being used in both commercial and non-commercial projects - see screenshots below:

 **Example 1: "Rulletour", a free online bicycle tournament:**